 3. By Agriculture, through which we plant the seeds and create new wealth as if by miracle.

-It’s still true in 2015 and the sooner we realize this the better!
+It’s still true today and the sooner we realize this the better!